Infant Occupational Therapy and Lactation in Charleston, WV

 Do you accept insurance?

 Yes, we are in network with most insurances and accept medicaid.
 If you have a commercial insurance but your baby is not yet active, you may be asked to pay a fee for the evaluation at the time of service.
 This money will be refunded to you pending insurance coverage.
 In order to bill insurance, a pediatrician referral must be on file.
-Pediatrician can fax an order for occupational therapy services to 304-345-7386.
+Pediatricians can fax an order for occupational therapy services to 304-345-7386.

 Follow our journey @ connectionsot.